NBA teams at Disney had tough travel-party decisions to make

 “Everybody deserves the opportunity, but for the safety of the league and the players we can’t do that,” Donovan said.
 “So, what we’ve got to do is understand, whether it’s myself or assistant coaches, we may have to be setting up video equipment, we may have to have one of our coaches filming practice in Orlando.
 There’s things that we’re going to have to do that are going to be outside the box that will normally been taken care of.”

-NOTES: There were 14 teams scheduled for practice Friday.
+NOTES: Los Angeles Clippers coach Doc Rivers said Kawhi Leonard, who wasn’t on the flight to Orlando with the team earlier this week, was en route to arrive later Friday night. ...
+Denver coach Michael Malone said All-Star Nikola Jokic should be at Disney in the next few days.
+Jokic tested positive for coronavirus in his native Serbia last month. ...
+There were 14 teams scheduled for practice Friday.
 All 22 teams are scheduled to practice Saturday, which is likely to be the first day that every team at Disney will have gotten through their initial quarantine and ready to take the floor. ...
 Teams are expecting jerseys with social justice messages on the back to arrive next week, though they will not be worn in the exhibition games that start July 22.
 The jerseys with messages such as “Equality” and “Black Lives Matter” will debut when the seeding games begin July 30.
 Teams will wear the usual regular-season jerseys in their three exhibitions.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports